Siba Mtongana: Early life

 Mtongana grew up in the township of Mdantsane near East London, South Africa.
 She is the daughter of Noliza, a retired teacher and Mncedisi Mnwana, a retired supervisor of a leather goods manufacturer.
 She is the youngest in a family of six children.
+She did her schooling in Alphendale High School, where she matriculated in 2002, and enrolled for a degree in Food and Consumer sciences at the Cape Peninsula University of Technology, which she graduated in 2006.